baxmittens/DistributedSparseGrids.jl/paper.md

 ### In-place operations

 Computing the weights for the hierarchical basis as well as performing interpolation and integration relies heavily on the use of *arithmetic operators*, which allocate memory.
 This can be a problem, especially if the result type is memory heavy.
 Therefore, [DistributedSparseGrids.jl](https://github.com/baxmittens/DistributedSparseGrids.jl) defines in-place variants to all of these actions given in-place variants of the arithmetic operators are defined.
-For further information see the [documentation](https://baxmittens.github.io/DistributedSparseGrids.jl/dev/#In-place-operations).
+For further information, see the [documentation](https://baxmittens.github.io/DistributedSparseGrids.jl/dev/#In-place-operations).

 ### Distributed computing

-If the runtime of the function to be evaluated is long, it may be necessary to distribute the load to several workers.
+If the function's runtime to be evaluated is long, it may be necessary to distribute the load to several workers.
 Julia provides this functionality *out-of-the-box* via the ```Distributed``` interface.
 Due to the hierarchical construction of the basis and the level-wise adaptive refinement indicator, it seems necessary to include this interface in the sparse grid for a performant application of distributed computing.
 [DistributedSparseGrids.jl](https://github.com/baxmittens/DistributedSparseGrids.jl) uses all workers included by the ```Distributed.addprocs``` command if the ```distributed_init_weights!``` function is used to determine the hierarchical weights.

 ### Additional features